 Work from Dither Studies belongs to the Buffalo AKG Museum, the Spalter Digital Art Collection, and the Thoma Foundation.
 They are a selection of the Rhizome ArtBase at the New Museum.
-They were reviewed in the Brooklyn Rail and featured on Art F City, Triangulation Blog and on Fast Company's Co.Design Blog
+They were reviewed in the Brooklyn Rail and featured on Art F City, Triangulation Blog and on Fast Company's Co.Design Blog.
+They were recently on view at Museum of the Moving Image and Higher Pictures Generation.

 Dither Studies printed across flip flops were exhibited at Higher Pictures, Mana Contemporary, and Esther Klein Gallery.